Types of Epilepsy

 People with idiopathic generalized epilepsy have normal intelligence and the results of the neurological exam and MRI are usually normal.
-The results of the electroencephalogram (EEG -- a test which measures electrical impulses in the brain) may show epileptic discharges affecting the entire brain (so called generalized discharges).
+The results of the electroencephalogram (EEG -- a test which measures electrical impulses in the brain) may show epileptic discharges affecting a single area or multiple areas in the brain (so called generalized discharges).

 The types of seizures affecting patients with idiopathic generalized epilepsy may include: